frequent questions

 Key tips to protect yourself when choosing online or mobile banking services.

-Cash is a means of payment:
+Cash is a means of payment that is:

 The euro has been the official currency of Portugal since 2002.